Strength in Every Stitch: Why Quilts Always Look Better in Person

 How Finished Quilts Build Confidence

-A consistent pattern emerges when customers come to the quilt and see it in person: there is a considerable increase in the number of customers buying kits.
+A consistent pattern emerges when customers see the quilt in person: there is a considerable increase in the number of customers buying kits.
 This is because finished samples eliminate doubt.

 The quilts that are finished assist in: